Patrick McGuire (solicitor): Notable cases

 McFarlane and McGowan went to the Scottish appeal court, the Inner House of the Court of Session, and established that employers must do everything that is reasonably practicable to avoid risk and to safeguard employees.
 McGowan was notable as a prima facie case, whereby the employer had to prove they did everything possible to keep their employee safe.
 McGuire demonstrated to the court that the employer did not and therefore the appeal was upheld.

-In McFarlane, the judge in the first instance dismissed the claim and found the claimant to be 75 percent negligent.
-At the Inner House, the court upheld the appeal and "interfered" with the contributory negligence ruling, reducing this factor to 25 percent.
+In McFarlane, the judge in the first instance dismissed the claim and found the claimant to be 75 per cent negligent.
+At the Inner House, the court upheld the appeal and "interfered" with the contributory negligence ruling, reducing this factor to 25 per cent.
 This was significant, as typically the Inner House takes the first instance ruling as "matter of fact"; however, McGuire demonstrated the flawed nature of the initial ruling.

 Mass wrongs

 Patrick works on behalf of groups of people who have collectively experienced wrongs and injustices.
 He has spent much of his later legal career working on public inquiries and mass litigations as noted below.